Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

     2. Aspirate from the first source well.
     3. Continue aspirating from source wells.
     4. Dispense in the destination well.
     5. Drop the tip in the trash.

+See :ref:`complex-tip-refilling` below for cases where the total amount to be aspirated is greater than the capacity of the tip.

 .. figure:: ../../img/complex_commands/robot_consolidate.png
     :name: Transfer